 Phillip Goldfarb – Frank Capra Achievement Award:

-Given to an Assistant Director or Unit Production Manager in recognition of career achievement in the industry and service to the Directors Guild
+Given to an Assistant Director or Unit Production Manager in recognition of career achievement in the industry and service to the Directors Guild of America.

 Julie Gelfand – Franklin J. Schaffner Achievement Award: